ydvankit1/Coding-Challenges/README.md

 ## Acknowledgements

-Special thanks to Arsh Goyal for organizing this coding challenge and providing valuable practice questions for technical interviews.
+Special thanks to Arsh Goyal sir for organizing this coding challenge and providing valuable practice questions for technical interviews.